Andrewodwyer/Star-academy/README.md

   - A large highlighted pilot image and information beside them.
   - A selection bar containing the headshots of the pilots to choose from (5 choices).
   - A random computer selected image of your opponent.
-- To achive this layout I went with a scroll design.
+- To achieve this layout I went with a scroll design.
 This scroll layout will be intuitive to the user and will make them feel at ease.
 At the end of the page after making your choice and seeing the computer pilot, the user sees a call to action, a “Let's get going” button.
 As described earlier in the mapping paragraph, this button empowers the user.
 Moving them forward.

 ![Pilot Section](documentation/images/pilot-select-mobile.png)